 As an action show there’s no action and, as a comedy, it isn’t funny.
 As a representation of the comic books, it’s woeful.
 It isn’t the worst thing DC ever did, but there’s a reason they’ve tried burying this.
 Oh, and wait… what’s with the music in this?
 Maybe I’m wrong but it doesn’t sound like an original score either.
 I’m sure I’ve heard that music in other films before this.
 Yes, it’s a cheap production – you can tell that from the costumes – but couldn’t they at least have tried to make something good?

-All of that being said, it isn’t hard to watch.
+All of that being said, Justice League of America isn’t hard to watch.
 Also, it makes for a great drinking game (if that’s what you’re into).
 It’s just embarrassing really, like watching some cosplayers with a camcorder making a home movie.
 Oh, if only that was what it was.
 Instead, it’s another sad walk of shame for DC and we’ve just got to hope that they get it right next time.
 I mean it couldn’t be worse, right..?